 Our students are from a highly digital generation and to prepare them for the future and their lifelong learning journey, the Bring Your Own Device (BYOD) program at Tenison Woods College offers the opportunity to transform our learning environment to meet their future needs.

 The Tenison Woods College BYOD Approach

 Since 2014 we have extended an invitation to families/students in Years 8-12 to bring their own device to school.
-In the past, the BYOD approach has been an invitation only, however in 2018, BYOD became compulsory for students in Years 10-12 and in 2019, BYOD will become an expectation for students in Years 8 and 9.
+In recent years the program has been expanded to necessitate students bring a suitable laptop for their learning needs for Years 7 to 12.

-In 2019, students in Years 8 and 9 are required to commence the year with their own laptop.
-This means that there will not be loan devices available.
-There will be a small number of devices available for day loan in the Library/resource hub to accommodate temporary student ICT needs and issues.
-This small pool of loan devices will not be available for long-term use.
+Students undertaking Years 7-12 at Tenison Woods College must now provide a suitable laptop to use at school.
+There will be a small number of devices for day loan in the Library/resource hub to accommodate student ICT needs and issues, although these loan devices will not be available for long-term use.